acebos/4chan-rss/README.md

 Update the `boards` and `arguments` in the `create-feed` job in your workflow.

 > [!NOTE]
-> This will create a rss.xml file in your repo
+> This will create a `rss.xml` file in your repo

-Make sure to build the binary before this step using `go build`.

 ## Planned Features

-- Save output to file
+- Save output to specifed location/file
-- Filter by thread keyword
+- Fetch threads by a keyword